- Adaptogen & immune system

 The shiitake fungus is rich in polysaccharides such as the beta-glucans lentinan and LC11.
 It also contains lipids, proteins, essential amino acids, vitamins (primarily from group B and D) and minerals (sodium, potassium, magnesium, calcium, aluminium, silica, iron, phosphorus and sulphur) (4).

 Shiitake is a fungus with immunomodulatory, anti-bacterial and antiviral properties (4).
-Its polysaccharides and beta-glucans offer a range of therapeutic applications for treating hyperlipidemia and immunodepression (5).

 Among the polysaccharides present in shiitake, beta-glucans have an immunostimulant function that has been studied for decades (6).
 Early studies into beta-glucans identified that they were capable of stimulating the mononuclear phagocytic system (cells of the immune system), boosting the general defence mechanisms and promoting resistance to tumours by activating various immune responses (6-7).
 Lentinan stimulates production of antibodies, and it has been observed in experiments conducted on cell cultures that it stimulates the cells of the immune system to attack cells infected by viruses (3).